 Jalapeno Popper Twice Baked Potatoes Recipe

 This recipe starts with a perfectly cooked potato.
 I will give you some tips on how to bake a potato next.
 After all, how many times have you baked a potato and it comes out rock solid?
 Then, it’s about that cream cheese filling that Jalapeno Poppers are known for.
+You can even make your own homemade ranch seasoning to use in this recipe as well!

 How to Bake a Perfectly Baked Potato